supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex4_Entity_Behavior.md

 ## Lab objectives
  In this lab, you will perform the following:
-- Understand the Attacks
+- Task 1: Explore Entity Behavior
-- Understand Detection Modeling
+- Task 2: Confirm and review Anomalies rules

 ## Estimated timing: 20 minutes